Skara Brae: Discovery and early exploration

 In the winter of 1850, a severe storm hit Scotland, causing widespread damage and over 200 deaths.
 In the Bay of Skaill, the storm stripped earth from a large irregular knoll.
-(The name Skara Brae is a corruption of Skerrabra or Styerrabrae, which originally referred to the knoll.)
 When the storm cleared, local villagers found the outline of a village consisting of several small houses without roofs.
 William Graham Watt of Skaill House, a son of the local laird who was a self-taught geologist, began an amateur excavation of the site, but after four houses were uncovered, work was abandoned in 1868.

 The site remained undisturbed until 1913, when during a single weekend, the site was plundered by a party with shovels who took away an unknown quantity of artefacts.
 In 1924, another storm swept away part of one of the houses, and it was determined the site should be secured and properly investigated.
-The job was given to the University of Edinburgh's Professor Vere Childe, who travelled to Skara Brae for the first time in mid-1927.
+The job was given to the University of Edinburgh's Professor V. Gordon Childe, who travelled to Skara Brae for the first time in mid-1927.

 In 2019, a series of photographs showing Childe and four women at the site of the excavation were re-examined.
 It had been widely believed that the women were tourists or local women visiting the excavation site, but a note on the back of the photographs identified the women as "4 of [Childe's] lady students", and it seems that they were active participants in the excavation.
 The women have been tentatively identified as Margaret Simpson (who was acknowledged in Childe's monographs about Skara Brae), Margaret Mitchell, Mary Kennedy, and Margaret Cole.

 Neolithic lifestyle

-The inhabitants of Skara Brae were makers and users of grooved ware, a distinctive style of pottery that had recently appeared in northern Scotland.
-The houses used earth sheltering: built sunk in the ground, into mounds of prehistoric domestic waste known as middens.
-This provided the houses with stability and also acted as insulation against Orkney's harsh winter climate.
-On average, each house measures 40 m2 with a large square room containing a stone hearth used for heating and cooking.
-Given the number of homes, it seems likely that no more than fifty people lived in Skara Brae at any given time.